 The first two days of my five-day weekend are over.
 I birded a lot but don't feel like I have much to show for it.
 So it goes.
-Had good company at least.
 Thanksgiving morning I got distracted by the bird party in the yard.
 Lesser and American Goldfinches were getting along.

-Later on I headed down to Ankeny and Baskett Slough NWRs with Christian, where we failed to find just about all the birds we looked for.
-Yay.
+Later on I headed down to Ankeny and Baskett Slough NWRs with my friend, where we failed to find just about all the birds we looked for.
 Acorn Woodpeckers are nice though.

 At Baskett Slough we hiked up to the lookout where children were running wild.
 Eventually they left and we got to enjoy some deer, a hooting Great Horned Owl, and the sunset in peace.
 Minus the gunshots, of course.